chewytaro/Jobstacle-course/README.md

-# Jobstacle-course
+# Jobstacle Course

-Jobstacle course is a website where you can track the jobs you have applied to, and interviewed for!
+An application to track the jobs you want to apply to, have applied to, have interviewed for, been offered, and denied!